nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 As of Node.js v0.10.0, the nodejs package from [Chris Lea](https://chrislea.com/2013/03/15/upgrading-from-node-js-0-8-x-to-0-10-0-from-my-ppa/)'s repo includes both npm and nodejs-dev.

-Or, use the configure shell script from <http://apptob.org/> for installing node.js.

 There is a naming conflict with the node package (Amateur Packet Radio Node Program), and the nodejs binary has been renamed from `node` to `nodejs`.
 You'll need to symlink `/usr/bin/node` to `/usr/bin/nodejs` or you could uninstall the Amateur Packet Radio Node Program to avoid that conflict.

 ## openSUSE & SLE